karandeeps18/Option-Pricing-using-Neural-Network/README.md

 # Gaussian Weighted Loss Functions for Neural Network Option Pricing

-This repository contains the implementation of the methods described in the paper *Gaussian Weighted Loss Functions for Neural Network Option Pricing* by Karandeep Sonewane (Fordham University).
+This repository contains the implementation of the methods described in the paper *Gaussian Weighted Loss Functions for Neural Network Option Pricing*.
 The paper introduces a liquidity-informed, Gaussian-weighted training objective (G-WMSE) that concentrates a neural network's training emphasis on the economically relevant regions of the option surface for short-dated and at-the-money contracts, while preserving global smoothness through a continuous, differentiable weighting scheme.
 The objective is studied